Sump Pump Check Valve

 What does a sump pump check valve do?

-A sump pump check valve is a non-return valve that helps ensure that the water that was pumped out doesn't flow back into the sump pit, thus keeping the basement and floor dry.
+A sump pump check valve is a non-return valve that helps ensure the water pumped out doesn't flow back into the sump basin, keeping the basement and floor dry.

 What happens when a sump pump check valve fails?

-The check valve in a sump pump may result in water in the outlet pipe flowing back into the sump pump and the pit after the pump turns off.
-The backflow can flood the basement or wear out the sump pump in the long run.
+A sump pump check valve prevents water in the discharge pipe from flowing back into the sump basin after the pump shuts off.
+Without it, backflow can flood the basement or prematurely wear the pump.

-Where should a sump pump check valve be installed?
+Where is a sump pump check valve located?

 The best location to install a sump pump check valve is at the sump pump outlet, closest to the ground level.